 Then once you have the big picture done, you are ready to get started.
 It includes a monthly planner, as well as, a monthly reflection at the end of each month.
 The reflection’s guided questions help assess your progress in the last 30 days and what you are happiest about accomplishing.

-Then you have a daily planner section broken down by hour.
-I really like this because I like to break my day up into 90 minute chunks and know exactly what I’m doing in each chunk.
-(Ya, I’m type A).
+Then you have a daily planner section broken down by the hour.
+I really like this because I like to break my day up into 90-minute chunks and know exactly what I’m doing in each chunk.
+(Ya, I’m a type A personality).

 Not only does it help me stay on track, but it’s something I’ll keep forever and be able to go back and say okay I accomplished this is 2016 and was doing XYZ, do I need to change something or go back to those habits to have similar results?
 Plus, I love that all of my personal development notes are all in one place.